mvdmio/michielvandermeer.com-hugo/content/services/interim-product-owner.md

 I'll start with assessing the current state of the project and the effectiveness of the development team.
 With that information I'll devise a plan for areas that need improvement, if any.
 I'll then make sure the development team have a clear product backlog that they can use to plan their iterations.
 I will organize regular meetings with stakeholders, both inside the company and outside.
 From there I will make sure that both the development team and the organization are clear on the direction the product is heading and when to expect new deliveries.

-Interim projects are usually on the longer side, starting at around 3 months and running up to multiple years, depending on the size of the product, the development team and what you, the client, needs.
+Interim projects are usually on the longer side, starting at around 3 months and running up to multiple years; depending on the size of the product, the development team and what you, the client, needs.

 ## About me